What Vegans Cannot Eat

 Vegans opt for plant-based sources, specifically vitamin D2 or D3 derived from lichen.
 Lichen, a composite organism of fungi and algae, offers a humane and sustainable source of vitamin D that perfectly aligns with vegan values.

-Choosing lichen-derived vitamin D ensures ethical supplementation and addresses concerns about overfishing and animal exploitation, common pitfalls associated with animal-derived vitamin D sources.
+Choosing lichen-derived vitamin D ensures ethical supplementation and addresses concerns about overfishing and animal exploitation, which are common pitfalls associated with animal-derived vitamin D sources.

 By making this conscious choice, vegans uphold their commitment to compassion, environmental sustainability, and health-conscious living, securing their recommended daily vitamin D intake without compromising their core principles.